svn2github/zlib123/source/Readme.txt

 To compile the sources, you will need .NET Framework 2.0 SDK.
 The Add-in setup programs (Word 2007, Word 2003 and Word XP) also require Visual Studio 2005.
-To compile Word 2003 & Word XP Add-in setup programs, you will also need to patch Visual Studio, by following the instructions given at the following address: http://support.microsoft.com/kb/908002/en-us.
+To compile Word 2003 & Word XP Add-in setup programs, you will also need to patch Visual Studio, by following the instructions given at the following address: http://support.microsoft.com/kb/908002/en-us

 Notes
 -----

-To generate the OdfAddInForWordSetup project, you will have to copy the "packages" subfolders KB908002, DotNetFX, CompatibilityPack and PIA2003 to <.NET 2.0 Framework SDK Folder>\Bootstrapper\Packages folder
+To generate the OdfAddInForWordSetup project, you will have to copy the KB908002, CompatibilityPack and DotNetFX folders (from the packages directory) to "<.NET 2.0 Framework SDK Folder>\Bootstrapper\Packages" folder
-- OdfAddInForWordSetup/DotNetFX only contains localized strings , add these folders to the existing dotnetfx package folder
+- OdfAddInForWordSetup/DotNetFX only contains localized strings, add these folders to the existing dotnetfx package folder
 - OdfAddInForWordSetup/KB908002 only contains an updated product.xml and new tool which detects if the office patch has been installed